roundestcircle/IDONTKNOW/geo/Exogenes/Fluss.md

 ## Fluviatile Erosions- und Sedimentationsräume

 Fluviatile Sedimentationsräume umfassen Fließrinne, Ufer und Überflutungsgebiet eines Flusses.
 Es gibt oft viele Lebewesen und biogene Sedimente, insbesondere auf den tonigen Hochwasserablagerungen.

+Fluvial systems are reponsible for by far the largest Amount of sediment transport.
+70% of global fluvial flux occurs in south east Asia, due to massive Erosion in the Himalayas (The higher a Mountain, the larger the eroded amount) and Quick Transport during the Monsoon.

 ### Fluviale Erosion